Durbi Takusheyi

 Durbi Takusheyi (or Durbi-ta-kusheyi, meaning "tombs of the chief priest") is a burial site and major archaeological landmark situated about 32 km east of Katsina in northern Nigeria.
-The burials of the early Katsina rulers span a 200 year period from the 13th / 14th century AD to the 15th / 16th century AD.
-The recovered sets of artifacts provide material historical clues as to the emergence of Hausa identity and city states.
+The burials of the early Katsina rulers span 200 years from the 13th / 14th century AD to the 15th / 16th century AD.
+The recovered sets of artifacts provide material historical clues as to the emergence of Hausa identity and city-states.
 The grave goods comprise a local, indigenous component besides foreign elements which attest to networks that reached far into the Islamic Near East.
-Katsina represented a focal point for trans-Saharan trade during the late middle ages, a crucial phase in local history during which the Hausa city states emerged.
+Katsina represented a focal point for trans-Saharan trade during the late middle ages, a crucial phase in local history during which the Hausa city-states emerged.

 History

 Microliths found in 1965 on the mounds by R. C. Soper suggest that the vicinity of Katsina was continuously settled since the later stone age.
 The early history of one of the Hausa kingdoms, namely the kingdom of Katsina, was centered on several sites, of which Durbi Takusheyi was the most notable.
-It acquired its privileged status at some time before the 15th century due to the presence of shrines for ancestor idols located at baobabs near the tumuli.
+It acquired its privileged status sometime before the 15th century due to the presence of shrines for ancestor idols located at baobabs near the tumuli.
 Local tradition holds that the clan, which is identified with the Durbawa, also venerated a solar deity and that their chief priest held the title of "Durbi", which is still a senior title in the Katsina Emirate.
 Usman states that the essentially agrarian, proto-urban villages of the region were presided over by a town head (or mai gari), who was the supposed representative of a senior lineage.
 The authority of the town heads in the Katsina area was based on their control of, and identification with, the ancestor cults centered on the Durbi tombs.
-Durbi Takusheyi's ancestor cult and degree of political hegemony eventually withered in favour of a nature worship cult centered on the shrine of Yuna, at the tamarind tree of Bawada, near Tilla.
+Durbi Takusheyi's ancestor cult and degree of political hegemony eventually withered in favor of a nature worship cult centered on the shrine of Yuna, at the tamarind tree of Bawada, near Tilla.

-The Durbi tombs were overlooked by westerners until Palmer initiated the first excavations in 1907.
+The Durbi tombs were overlooked by Westerners until Palmer initiated the first excavations in 1907.
 On 23 April 1959 the Nigerian Antiquities Department (the later NCMM) declared the site a national heritage monument.
 In 1959 it was taken to include three large and two small tumuli, in addition to the old baobab tree known as Kuka Katsi, and the site of the former tree known as Kuka Kumayo.
 There are however eight or nine tumuli, each with apparently one central, individual interment, spanning some 200 years.
 They are situated in a flat to undulating landscape, characterized by granite hills and sandy terraces.